theodorosploumis/apache-log-generator/README.md

 // Generate date limited files starting from 'now' (timestamp '0') with offset '1 Day' and row limit 10k rows by file php -r "require 'index.php'; generateLogsByDates(0, 86400, 10000);"

-// Generate 10 log files with maximum 10000 rows per file starting from now php -r 'require "index.php"; generateLogsBySize(0, 10, 1000);'

 ```
-This will generate by default 10 log files of 10,000 rows each (~1.1MB)
-on folder 'logs' as also as the equivalent .gz files.

 ---